moskytw/mosql/docs/result.rst

 Of course, the :py:class:`~mosql.result.Model` is not just a grouper.
 It also provides a nice interface of executing SQLs.

 For letting Model talk with database, you must define an interface which can gets or puts the connection.
-The :py:class:`mosql.result.Pool` is such as interface.
+The :py:class:`mosql.result.Pool` is a such interface.
 The built-in Pool is an abstract class.
 You need to define you own Pool.
 Here is a simple example:

 ::